frank038/gspeechtray/README.md

 Made in python3 and Gtk3.
 A microphone is mandatory.
 Works only with Xorg, and it is a x86-64 program (only for libvosk.so).
 Pyinput and sounddevice modules and the vosk engine (v.
 0.3.45) are provided.
 For other CPU architectures, give a look at alphacep/voks-api.

-This program is just a tray program; download it from the release section and launch it from the terminal: command line: python3 gspeechtray.py; then, it will ask you to choose a proper microphone from the list; then, exit from the program and relaunch it; now the program is ready to be used.
+This program is just a tray program; download it from the release section and launch it from the terminal: command line (first copy the language model folder to the proper folder, or the language files will be downloaded): python3 gspeechtray.py; then, it will ask you to choose a proper microphone from the list; then, exit from the program and relaunch it; now the program is ready to be used.
 The config file cfg.py doesn't need to be changed manually, unless a custom samplerate is needed.

 The recognized text will be printed into the active and focused window, such as a text editor.
 First, from the tray choose "Inizia/Ferma il riconoscimento" (the icon will change: red do not write anything, green is for the active state; anyway, the microphone keeps listening everything).